Sleep for Science

 Undergraduate students with strong interest in behavioral sciences research and who demonstrate enthusiasm for, commitment to, and availability for the full program are encouraged to apply.
 We also encourage seniors or recent graduates to apply with potential for full-time Research Assistant positions in Sleep Lab or COBRE center projects after the summer.

 Previous courses or lab work in sleep or circadian rhythms are helpful but not required.
 During the apprenticeship, fellows will be required to reside in or very near Providence.
-US citizenship or appropriate visa status is required.
 Members of underrepresented minorities and individuals from disadvantaged backgrounds are encouraged to apply.

 Due to restrictions on funding sources, we are only able to accept US citizens, noncitizen nationals of the United States or those who have been lawfully admitted for permanent residence in the US.